Divakar-kumar/immunity-tracker/README.md

 ## Features

+ * Able to verify vaccination status
- * Able to add multiple custom middlewares to the pipeline
+ * Easier to integrate within the environment
+ * Reliable and Secure way
  * Licenced under MIT - 100% free for personal and commercial use

 ## Architecture